-This region is largely rural and is composed of private and public land as well as Native American reservations.
-Public land within the region of influence includes land managed by the Bureau of Land Management (BLM), Bureau of Reclamation, U.S. Fish and Wildlife Service (USFWS), U.S. Forest Service, Department of Energy, and the Department of Defense (DoD), including the U.S. Department of the Navy (Navy).
+This region is largely rural and is composed of private and public land as well as Indian Reservations.
+Public land within the region of influence includes land managed by the Bureau of Land Management (BLM), Bureau of Reclamation, United States (U.S.) Fish and Wildlife Service (USFWS), U.S. Forest Service, Department of Energy, and the Department of Defense (DoD), including the U.S. Department of the Navy (Navy).
 As such, the region is comprised of a wide variety of land uses, including agricultural (cropland and livestock grazing), residential, commercial, industrial, renewable energy development, mining and mineral exploration and development, conservation, military, and recreational.